TonichaB/cleaning-blog/README.md

 ## Overview

-Cleaning Together log is a community driven platform where cleaning enthusiasts and professionals alike can share tips, tricks and experiences.
-The blog aims to foster a supportive environmental for people interested in cleaning, providing a space for sharing valuable content and engaging with others through blog posts and likes.
+Cleaning Together blog is a community driven platform where cleaning enthusiasts and professionals alike can share tips, tricks and experiences.
+The blog aims to foster a supportive environment for people interested in cleaning, providing a space for sharing valuable content and engaging with others through blog posts and likes.
+The target audience is both cleaning professionals and homemakers.
+Users can view blog posts, and after logging into an account they can also interact by liking or commenting on the posts.

 ## UX